AlickMitchell/alickmitchell.github.io/content/posts/eem_and_a_downed_primary_circuit/index.md

  action 500 syslog priority critical msg "THE PRIMARY CIRCUIT IS DOWN.
 BRINGING UP BACKUP INTERFACE"
 ```

 - We also create a recovery script 'RECOVER', this will also be monitoring the track object we created.
 If the objects states changes from up to down, it will loop continually while returning 'false', using a ping as it's testing mechanism.
-If the the ping detects the lPrimary Circuit has recovered.
+If the the ping detects the Primary Circuit has recovered.
 The script will shutdown the backup interface and write a message to the syslog indicating recovery.
 ```
 event manager applet RECOVER
  event track 1 state up